South Australian Consolidated Acts

 (2) Property is taken to be held beneficially by a unit trust scheme if it is held by the trustees of the scheme in trust for the unitholders.

-(3) A private entity or other person that is an object of a discretionary trust is to be regarded, for the purposes of this Part, as beneficially entitled to the trust property unless—
+(3) A relevant entity or other person that is an object of a discretionary trust is to be regarded, for the purposes of this Part, as beneficially entitled to the trust property unless—

-(a) the private entity or other person satisfies the Commissioner that this subsection operates unreasonably in the circumstances of the particular case; and
+(a) the relevant entity or other person satisfies the Commissioner that this subsection operates unreasonably in the circumstances of the particular case; and

-(b) the Commissioner determines that the private entity or other person is not, in the circumstances of the particular case, to be regarded as beneficially entitled to the trust property.
+(b) the Commissioner determines that the relevant entity or other person is not, in the circumstance of the particular case, to be regarded as beneficially entitled to the trust property.

 (a) they are married or in a close personal relationship; or

-(b) one is the parent, child, brother or sister of the other; or
+(b) 1 is the parent, child, brother or sister of the other; or

 (c) they are in partnership; or

-(e) one is a private company and the other is a director or executive officer of, or shareholder in, the company; or
+(e) 1 is a company and the other is a director or executive officer of, or shareholder in, the company; or

-(f) they are both trustees of a private trust or one is a trustee of a private trust and the other is a beneficiary of the private trust; or
+(f) they are both trustees of a trust or 1 is a trustee of a trust and the other is a beneficiary of the trust; or

-(g) a chain of relationships can be traced between them under one or more of the above paragraphs,
+(g) a chain of relationships can be traced between them under 1 or more of the above paragraphs,

 (but a person is not to be regarded as an associate of another if the Commissioner is satisfied that the association has not arisen as a result of a common commercial interest or purpose and they will act entirely independently of each other).